AllLiver/Froggi/README.md

 If you would like to run Froggi as a standalone executable, then follow the guide on how to [compile](https://github.com/AllLiver/Froggi/edit/dev/README.md#compilation)

 # Usage
-Once you start Froggi it will prompt you to create a server username and password
+On froggis first run, you will be prompted to create a login at localhost:3000 (unless the port is changed), and will be needed to login on every new device.
 Setting up match presets and sponsors is done through the "Sponsors & Teaminfo" tab in the burger menu
 Other settings can be found in the "Settings" tab in the burger menu
 Finally, there are some niche settings in "settings.json" located in the directory of Froggi's binary, these settings will only take effect upon a restart of Froggi